5 High Quality Ways To Jumpstart Your First Graduate Job Search

 Once you have all of your ducks in a row, it’s time to start the networking process.
 There are a multitude of ways to approach this, and no strategy is technically incorrect.
 LinkedIn and similar networks provide an invaluable tool for professional virtual networking, though that shouldn’t stop you from taking your networking opportunities away from the desk.

-Job fairs do serve as a valuable way to meet people and find opportunities, but so do industry expos.
+Job fairs do serve as a valuable way to meet people and find opportunities, but so do industry exhibitions.
 You never know who you might run into, and you could very well find someone who would be elated to sign you on as a part of their team.
 Print up some business cards and develop your pitch.

 One of the most important things to remember is that a job search doesn’t require the same kind of focus that you needed to complete your education.
 It’s okay to take a few days off to prevent yourself from being burned out and enjoy some of your newfound free time.
 Don’t forget to stop and smell the roses while you still have the chance.